-Our current decaf coffee is from Lavado in Colombia.
-Decaffeinated by using what is known as the sugarcane method, this coffee will give you notes of golden syrup and orange with a creamy body.
+Our current decaf coffee is from the Huila and Cauca regions in Colombia.
+Decaffeinated by using what is known as the sugarcane method, this coffee will give you notes of caramel and toffee with hints of strawberry.

 The Art of Production